xiyanjoy/FlashMLA/README.md

 ## News

 - **2025.09.29 Release of Sparse Attention Kernels**: With the launch of [DeepSeek-V3.2](https://github.com/deepseek-ai/DeepSeek-V3.2-Exp), we are releasing the corresponding token-level sparse attention kernels.
 These kernels power the model's DeepSeek Sparse Attention (DSA) and achieve up to 640 TFlops during prefilling and 410 TFlops during decoding.
 We also release a deep-dive blog for our new FP8 sparse decoding kernel.
 Check it out [here](docs/20250929-hopper-fp8-sparse-deep-dive.md).
-- **2025.08.01 Kernels for MHA on Blackwell**: Thanks to [NVIDIA's PR](https://github.com/deepseek-ai/FlashMLA/pull/76) for MHA forward / backward kernels on Blackwell!
+- **2025.08.01 Kernels for MHA on SM100**: Thanks to [NVIDIA's PR](https://github.com/deepseek-ai/FlashMLA/pull/76) for MHA forward / backward kernels on SM100!
 - **2025.04.22 Deep-Dive Blog**: We'd love to share the technical details behind the new FlashMLA kernel!
 Check out our deep-dive write-up [here](docs/20250422-new-kernel-deep-dive.md).
 - **2025.04.22 Performance Update**: We're excited to announce the new release of Flash MLA, which delivers 5% ~ 15% performance improvement for compute-bound workloads, achieving up to 660 TFlops on NVIDIA H800 SXM5 GPUs.
 The interface of the new version is fully compatible with the old one.
 Simply upgrade to the new version for an immediate performance boost! 🚀🚀🚀